bluem-development/bluem-woocommerce/readme.txt

 == Description ==

-BlueM WordPress and WooCommerce integration allows you to connect your website to Bluem's eMandate, ePayments and iDIN Identity services.
+The Bluem WordPress and WooCommerce integration allows you to connect your website to Bluem's ePayments, eMandate and iDIN Identity services.
 Concretely, the plug-in delivers:

 - a payment gateway to accept eMandate transactions within a WooCommerce-activated website